 Students who are considering re-applying to any program with the exception of the Mythological Studies, Engaged Humanities or M.A.
-Counseling programs should note that only coursework completed within the past eight years will be considered toward completion of degree requirements.
+Counseling Psychology programs should note that only coursework completed within the past eight years will be considered toward completion of degree requirements.
 For student re-applying to the Mythological Studies program, coursework completed within the past ten years will be considered toward the completion of degree requirements.
 For students re-applying to the Engaged Humanities or M.A.
-Counseling programs, only coursework completed within the past five years will be considered toward completion of degree requirements.
-Students re-applying to the Engaged Humanities or M.A.
-Counseling programs, only coursework completed within the past five years will be considered toward completion of degree requirements.
-Students readmitted in fall 2020 or later to the M.A./Ph.D. programs in Mythological Studies, Depth Psychology with specialization in Jungian and Archetypal Studies, or Depth Psychology with specialization in Community, Liberation, Indigenous and Ecopsychologies who previously earned the M.A. degree in that program would not be required to retake any coursework leading to the M.A.
+Counseling Psychology programs, only coursework completed within the past five years will be considered toward considered toward considered toward completion of degree requirements.
+Students readmitted in fall 2020 or later to the M.A./Ph.D. programs in Mythological Studies, Depth Psychology with specialization in Jungian and Archetypal Studies, or Depth Psychology with specialization in Community, Liberation,

+Indigenous and Eco-psychologies who previously earned the M.A. degree in that program would not be required to retake any coursework leading to the M.A.

 The time limits noted above also apply to internship, supervised practicum experience and personal therapy requirements.
-The program chair, with input from the Registrar, Financial Aid and Student Accounts offices, will review the student's record to develop an academic plan for degree completion and determine the program time limit.
+The Program Chair, with input from the Registrar, Financial Aid and Student Accounts offices, will review the student's record to develop an academic plan for degree completion and determine the program time limit.